Product List

 Various tin chemicals are used in the processing of industrial and consumer glass products acting as either strengthening or temperature stability additives.
 Stannous chloride and stannous oxide are commonly used chemicals.
 Stannous chloride is a commonly used reducing agent in the silvering process for coating mirrors.

-These tin compounds contribute significantly to the durability and longevity of glass products, ensuring they can withstand everyday use and extreme conditions.
+These tin additives for glass contribute significantly to the durability and longevity of glass products, ensuring they can withstand everyday use and extreme conditions.
 The addition of stannous chloride in mirror production, for instance, results in a reflective surface that is clearer and more resistant to environmental degradation.

 Plastics and Thermoplastic Vulcanizates: